donut-party/system/README.md

 that introduces *system* and *component* abstractions to:

 - help you organize your application
-- manage your application's (stateful) startup and shutdown behavior
+- manage your application's startup and shutdown behavior
 - provide a light virtual environment for your application, making it easier to mock services for testing